Australian Politics Units 3 and 4

 Ever hear about the government or politicians in the news and want to have a better understanding of what was being discussed?
 Do you care about what the government does, but don’t fully grasp how your vote influences Parliament and Government?
 Then this subject might be for you.
 What you study in this course is relevant to our day-to-day lives.
 If you study Australian Politics, you’ll be able to directly relate what you’re learning to events that appear in your news feed.

 What do you do?

-Students complete weekly written tasks and participate in online discussions.
-Face-to-face seminars occur once a term at DECV.
-Students regularly read and view a variety of resources, with an emphasis on keeping up to date with current events in Australian politics through news and other media.
+You will complete weekly written tasks and participate in online discussions.
+Face-to-face seminars occur once a term at VSV.
+You will regularly read and view a variety of resources, with an emphasis on keeping up to date with current events in Australian politics through news and other media.

 What skills do you need?

-Students need to be capable readers because a significant proportion of learning occurs through written materials.
 Australian Politics is a research-oriented subject.
-The set readings provide core information, but to be successful in this subject, students need to keep up to date with current political events, particularly through the use of online resources.
-This requires students to work with a degree of independence, although their teacher will provide guidance and support.
+The set readings provide core information, but to be successful in this subject, you need to keep up to date with current political events, particularly through the use of online resources.
+This requires you to work with a degree of independence, although your teacher will provide guidance and support.